LucaTomei/KRST-Project/Queries/SPARQL.md

 |:--------:|:-------:|
 |    C++   |    9    |

-## 8) Developers working from top rated application producers in a nation
+## 8) Top rated applications produced in a country that uses Java or Ruby on Rails as their backend language

 ```
 PREFIX rdf: <http://www.w3.org/1999/02/22-rdf-syntax-ns#>